 - Omit cognac if serving the cake to kids and pregnant women.

-Kyiv cake should be stored under a glass dome in the refrigerator for 72 hours, just like the original Roshen Kyivskiy cake is stored.
+Kyiv cake should be stored in the refrigerator under a glass dome for 72 hours, just like the original Roshen Kyivskiy cake.

-Freeze Kyiv cake for up to 3 months.
-To thaw, bring the cake to the fridge overnight.
+Freeze the Kyiv cake for up to 3 months.
+To thaw, refrigerate the cake overnight.

 Recipe FAQ

-Yes, you can still make the Kiev cake without aging egg whites, but it will affect the stability of the meringue.
-The process of egg white aging reduces their water content by evaporation to strengthen the egg albumen.
+Yes, you can still make Kyiv cake without aging egg whites, but it will affect the stability of the meringue.
+Aging the egg whites reduces their water content by evaporation, which strengthens the egg albumen.

-No, Kyiv cake is made with a butter-based Charlotte cream instead of the classic Russian buttercream made with butter and sweetened condensed milk.
+No, Kyiv cake is made with a butter-based Charlotte cream, not the classic Russian buttercream made with butter and sweetened condensed milk.

 Love meringue desserts?
 Try these next!